Sania Mirza, Rohan Bopanna to partner each other in mixed doubles at Australian Open: Report

-Indian tennis veterans Sania Mirza and Rohan Bopanna will partner each other in the mixed doubles competition at this year’s Australian Open, as reported by The Indian Express on Sunday.
+Indian tennis veterans Sania Mirza and Rohan Bopanna will partner each other in the mixed doubles competition at this year’s Australian Open, as reported by The New Indian Express on Sunday.

 The last time Mirza and Bopanna played as a team was in the Rio Olympics in 2016, where they finished fourth.
 Mirza was initially going to play with Rajeev Ram at the first Grand Slam of the year but the latter had to pull out.